honojs/middleware/packages/zod-openapi/README.md

 # Zod OpenAPI Hono

-**Zod OpenAPI Hono** is extending Hono to support OpenAPI.
+**Zod OpenAPI Hono** is an extended Hono class that supports OpenAPI.
 With it, you can validate values and types using [**Zod**](https://zod.dev/) and generate OpenAPI Swagger documentation.
-This is based on [**Zod to OpenAPI**](https://github.com/asteasolutions/zod-to-openapi).
-For details on creating schemas and defining routes, please refer to this resource.
+This is based on [**Zod to OpenAPI**](https://github.com/asteasolutions/zod-to-openapi) (thanks a lot!).
+For details on creating schemas and defining routes, please refer to [the "Zod to OpenAPI" resource](https://github.com/asteasolutions/zod-to-openapi).

-_This is not a real middleware but hosted on this monorepo._
+_Note: This is not standalone middleware but is hosted on the monorepo "[github.com/honojs/middleware](https://github.com/honojs/middleware)"._

+## Limitations

+- Currently, it does not support validation of _headers_ and _cookies_.
+- An instance of Zod OpenAPI Hono cannot be used as a "subApp" in conjunction with `rootApp.route('/api', subApp)`.

 ## Usage

 ### Installation

-You can install it via the npm.
-Should be installed with `hono` and `zod`.
+You can install it via npm.
+It should be installed alongside `hono` and `zod`.

 ```sh
 npm i hono zod @hono/zod-openapi